feathersjs/docs/guides/chat/frontend.md

 }));
 ```

-This allows us to talk to the chat API through websockets, which means we will also get real-time  updates.
+This allows us to talk to the chat API through websockets, for real-time updates.

 ## Base and user/message list HTML